Pullback Method with Applications to Severi--Brauer Fibrations: Brauer groups of Severi--Brauer fibrations

-(b) This part of the proof follows a similar approach to that in \cite[Theorem 6.5.(a)]{berg}, where the case of conic bundles was addressed.
-We generalize their proof to Severi-Brauer bundles arising from cyclic algebras and describe the necessary details.
+$(2)$ This part of the proof follows a similar approach to that in \cite[Theorem 6.5.(a)]{berg}, where the case of conic bundles was addressed.
+We generalize their proof to Severi--Brauer fibrations arising from cyclic algebras and describe the necessary details.

 Let $L$ be a field extension of $k$ such that $a \in L^{\times p}$.
-The scheme $X_L$ is birational to \( \mathbb{P}^{p-1}_L \times \mathbb{P}^1_L \), which implies \( \text{Br}X_L \cong \text{Br}\,L \).
+The scheme $X_L$ is birational to \( \mathbb{P}^{p-1}_L \times \mathbb{P}^1_L \), which implies \( \Br X_L \cong \Br L \).
 Now let $L=k(\sqrt[p]a)$ which is a cyclic Galois extension of \( k \) of degree \( p \) with Galois group $G$.
-Using the lower term exact sequence obtained using Hochschild–Serre spectral sequence we have $\overline{\text{Br}}\, X \cong H^1_{et}(G, \text{Pic}\, X_L)$, which is annihilated by \(|G| = p\).
-This shows that \(\overline{\text{Br}}\,X\) is \(p\)-torsion.
+Using the lower term exact sequence obtained using Hochschild–Serre spectral sequence we have $\overline{\Br}X \cong H^1_{et}(G, \text{Pic}\, X_L)$, which is annihilated by \(|G| = p\).
+This shows that \(\overline{\Br}X\) is \(p\)-torsion.